Facts & figures

 Experience the rich history and cultural diversity of the official language of 29 countries (la Francophonie), spoken by more than 300 million people worldwide.

-Our researchers have strengths in a wide range of research areas, including:
+Our researchers focus on a wide range of research areas, including:

 Our exchange programs provide life-changing experiences in France, Switzerland and Canada where students exercise their language skills and develop an understanding of cultural intricacies first hand.
 Partner institutions include: